CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 ![](img/presentable/materials_guide.png)

 In this pathtracer, three basic material types exist: **diffuse**, **reflective**, and **refractive**.
-Their interactions with rays of light are handled by bidirectional scattering distribution functions, or BSDFs, based on the directions of the input and output rays (thus *bi-directional*).
+Their interactions with rays of light are handled by bidirectional scattering distribution functions, or BSDFs, based on the directions of the input and output rays.
 The BSDF for each material type handles their light rays differently:

-- **Diffuse**: samples a hemisphere of space around the intersection normal that is incident to the surface.
+- **diffuse**: samples a hemisphere of space around the intersection normal that is incident to the surface.
-- **Reflective**: reflects the light ray about the surface normal.
+- **reflective**: reflects the light ray about the surface normal.
-- **Refractive**: refracts the ray through the material according to Snell's law of refraction.
+- **refractive**: refracts the ray through the material according to Snell's law of refraction.

 In the spirit of the PBR textbook, I handle materials using BSDF "flags" that are parsed from the scene file.
 When an object has more than one material flag, all rays that hit it will choose randomly between the flagged materials, sample the randomly chosen material, then divide its contribution by the probability of choosing it (to upscale its contribution).
 This allows for mixed materials, such as a half specular, half diffuse material.

 Here, a compound reflective and refractive effect is implemented through a [Fresnel](https://www.dorian-iten.com/fresnel/) material, which reflects light rays that are more tangent to its surface.
 This creates an effect where rays passing through the material are refracted, while rays grazing the sides of the material are reflected.
-Instead of directly calculating the Fresnel component, I estimate it using Schlick's approximation, just as [this raytracer's implementation](https://raytracing.github.io/books/RayTracingInOneWeekend.html#dielectrics/refraction) does.
-For comparison, these renders below feature a purely refractive sphere on the left, and Fresnel glass spheres in the middle and right.
+Instead of directly calculating the Fresnel component, I estimate it using **Schlick's approximation**, just as [this raytracer's implementation](https://raytracing.github.io/books/RayTracingInOneWeekend.html#dielectrics/refraction) does.

+For comparison, these renders below feature a **purely refractive** sphere on the left, and **Fresnel glass** spheres in the middle and right.

 ![](img/presentable/glassmaterials.png)

 ## Depth of Field

 The basic implementation of a pathtracer interprets the world through a pinhole camera, which doesn't factor in any effects that would occur through a real camera lens.
 This results in an image where everything is in equal focus.
-Simulating a depth of field effect requires a bit more work: the rays need to simulate being passed through a thin lens camera that is focusing on objects on a plane some focal distance away.
+Simulating a depth of field effect requires a bit more work: the rays need to simulate being passed through a **thin lens camera** that is focusing on objects on a plane some **focal distance** away.
 To achieve this, the pathtracer's initial rays are jittered on a circular space that represents the lens, and their directions are refocused to a point on the focal distance plane.
 This can then be used to give some blur to the foreground or background of our scenes.

 ![](img/presentable/dof.png)